Siena Agudong: Early life and education

-Siena was born in Kauai, Hawaii to parents Karen and Kenneth Agudong.
-She is of Hawaiian, Filipino, and European descent.
-She has an older sister, Sydney, who inspired her to act.
+Siena Nicole Agudong was born in Kauai, Hawaii, to parents Karen and Kenneth Agudong.
+She states she is of Caucasian, Filipino, and Polynesian descent.
+Her older sister, Sydney, who would later portray Nani Pelekai in the live-action Lilo & Stitch, inspired her to act.

-Siena attended King Kaumuali‘i Elementary School and Island School.
-She then switched to online school for her acting career.
+Agudong attended King Kaumuali‘i Elementary School and Island School.
+She then switched to online school during her acting career.

 Career

-Agudong started acting when she was 7 in local productions, her first role being in Willy Wonka at the Hawaii Children’s Theatre.
+Agudong started acting when she was 7 in local productions, her first role being in Willy Wonka at the Hawaii Children's Theatre.
 She made her television debut at the age of 8 with a recurring role as Lulu Parker in Killer Women.
 She played the recurring role of Natlee on Nicky, Ricky, Dicky & Dawn and has had guest roles in Teachers and Sydney to the Max.

 Agudong's work earned her several Young Artist Award and Young Entertainer Award nominations since 2015 and a win for Best Guest Starring Young Actress – 12 & Under in 2017.

 Agudong starred in 2018 Warner Bros. direct-to-video film Alex & Me as Reagan Wills.
 In 2018, Agudong also was cast as the lead, Sophia Miller, in the Nickelodeon series Star Falls.
-In September 2018, it was announced she would play the titular role of a young con-artist in 2019 Netflix sitcom, No Good Nick, her first lead role.
+In September 2018, it was announced she would play the titular role of a young con-artist in 2019 Netflix sitcom, No Good Nick.
 In August 2019 it was announced that Agudong had been cast in the co-starring role of Reina Carvajal in the Disney Channel Original Movie, Upside-Down Magic, which premiered on July 31, 2020.
 The latter film was officially Agudong's first lead role in a film.
 Siena later portrayed a younger Mia Toretto in F9.